What Companies Should Know About How SEO Has Evolved

 Quick Tips for Creating Content That Ranks

-Let’s round this out with a couple of quick tips for how to rank in 2019:
+Let’s round this out with a couple of quick tips for how to rank:

 SEO has evolved enormously since the early days of search engines.
-The techniques that got results back in 2000 could seriously damage your website today.
+The techniques that got results back in 2000 could seriously damage your website today and get you penalized by Google.

 It’s all about finding the right balance between creating user-friendly content that’s also good for search engines.

 It’s not an easy task, which means you may need some help.
-That’s where Online Marketing Gurus come in.
+That’s where we, Australia’s top SEO agency, come in.